agnostic-apollo/sudo/README.md

 Available command_options:
-  [ -h | --help ]    display this help screen
+  [ -h | --help ]    Display this help screen.
-  [ --help-extra ]   display more help about how sudo command works [ --version ]      display version
+  [ --help-extra ]   Display more help about how sudo command works.
+  [ -q | --quiet ]    Set log level to 'OFF'.
-  [ -v | -vv ]       set verbose level to 1 or 2
+  [ -v | -vv ]       Set log level to 'DEBUG', 'VERBOSE'.
+  [ --version ]      Display version.
-  [ -a ]             force set priority to android paths for path
+  [ -a ]             Force set priority to android paths for path
-                     command type
+                     command type.
-  [ -b ]             go back to last activity after running core_script [ -B ]             run core_script in background
+  [ -b ]             Go back to last activity after running core_script.
+  [ -B ]             Run core_script in background.
-  [ -c ]             clear shell after running core_script
+  [ -c ]             Clear shell after running core_script.
-  [ -d ]             disable stdin for core_script
+  [ -d ]             Disable stdin for core_script.
-  [ -D ]             disable preserve environment for su [ -e ]             exit early if core_script fails
+  [ -D ]             Disable preserve environment for su.
+  [ -e ]             Exit early if core_script fails.
-  [ -E ]             exec interactive shell or the path command [ -f ]             force use temp script file for core_script [ -F ]             consider core_script to be a path to script file
+  [ -E ]             Exec interactive shell or the path command.
+  [ -f ]             Force use temp script file for core_script.
+  [ -F ]             Consider core_script to be a path to script file
-                     instead of script text
+                     instead of script text.
-  [ -H ]             same sudo post shell home as sudo shell home [ -i ]             run interactive sudo post shell after running
+  [ -H ]             Same sudo post shell home as sudo shell home.
-                     core_script
+  [ -i ]             Run interactive sudo post shell after running
+                     core_script.
-  [ -l ]             go to launcher activtiy after running core_script [ -L ]             export all existing paths in '$LD_LIBRARY_PATH'
+  [ -l ]             Go to launcher activtiy after running core_script [ -L ]             Export all existing paths in '$LD_LIBRARY_PATH'
-                     variable
+                     variable.
-  [ -n ]             redirect stderr to /dev/null for core_script
+  [ -n ]             Redirect stderr to /dev/null for core_script.
-  [ -N ]             redirect stdout and stderr to /dev/null for
+  [ -N ]             Redirect stdout and stderr to /dev/null for
-                     core_script
+                     core_script.
-  [ -o ]             redirect stderr to stdout for core_script
+  [ -o ]             Redirect stderr to stdout for core_script.
-  [ -O ]             redirect stdout to stderr for core_script
+  [ -O ]             Redirect stdout to stderr for core_script.
-  [ -p ]             set 'path' as command type [default] [ -P ]             export all existing paths in '$PATH' variable [ -r ]             parse commands as per RUN_COMMAND intent rules [ -R ]             use root for searching and validating paths [ -s ]             set 'script' as command type
+  [ -p ]             Set 'path' as command type [default].
+  [ -P ]             Export all existing paths in '$PATH' variable.
+  [ -r ]             Parse commands as per RUN_COMMAND intent rules.
+  [ -R ]             Use root for searching and validating paths.
+  [ -s ]             Set 'script' as command type.
-  [ -S ]             same sudo post shell as sudo shell [ --comma-alternative=<alternative> ]
+  [ -S ]             Same sudo post shell as sudo shell.
+  [ --comma-alternative=<alternative> ]
-                     comma alternative character to be used for the `-r` option instead of the default [ --dry-run ]
+                     Comma alternative character to be used for the '-r' option instead of the default.
+  [ --dry-run ]
-                     do not execute sudo commands
+                     Do not execute sudo commands.
   [ --export-paths=<paths> ]
-                     additional paths to export in PATH variable, separated with colons ':'
+                     Additional paths to export in PATH variable, separated with colons ':'.
   [ --export-ld-lib-paths=<paths> ]
-                     additional paths to export in LD_LIBRARY_PATH
+                     Additional paths to export in LD_LIBRARY_PATH
-                     variable, separated with colons ':'
+                     variable, separated with colons ':'.
   [ --force-remount-ro ]
-                     force remount rootfs and system partitions back to ro after sudo commands
+                     Force remount rootfs and system partitions back to ro after sudo commands.
   [ --hold[=<string>] ]
-                     hold sudo from exiting until string is entered, defaults to any character if string is not passed [ --hold-if-fail ]
+                     Hold sudo from exiting until string is entered, defaults to any character if string is not passed.
+  [ --hold-if-fail ]
-                     if '--hold' option is passed, then only hold if exit code of sudo does not equal '0' [ --list-interactive-shells ]
+                     If '--hold' option is passed, then only hold if exit code of sudo does not equal '0'.
+  [ --list-interactive-shells ]
-                     display list of supported interactive shells [ --list-script-shells ]
+                     Display list of supported interactive shells.
+  [ --list-script-shells ]
-                     display list of supported script shells [ --no-create-rc ]
+                     Display list of supported script shells.
+  [ --no-create-rc ]
-                     do not create rc files automatically [ --no-create-hist ]
+                     Do not create rc files automatically.
+  [ --no-create-hist ]
-                     do not create history files automatically [ --no-hist ]
+                     Do not create history files automatically.
+  [ --no-hist ]
-                     do not save history for sudo shell and sudo post shell
+                     Do not save history for sudo shell and sudo post shell.
   [ --no-log-args ]
-                     do not log arguments and core_script content when verbose mode is enabled
+                     Do not log arguments and core_script content when log level is '>= DEBUG'.
   [ --no-remount-ro ]
-                     do not remount rootfs and system partitions back to ro after sudo commands
+                     Do not remount rootfs and system partitions back to ro after sudo commands.
   [ --keep-temp ]
-                     do not delete sudo temp directory on exit [ --post-shell=<shell> ]
+                     Do not delete sudo temp directory on exit.
+  [ --post-shell=<shell> ]
-                     name or absolute path for sudo post shell [ --post-shell-home=<path> ]
+                     Name or absolute path for sudo post shell.
+  [ --post-shell-home=<path> ]
-                     absolute path for sudo post shell home [ --post-shell-options=<options> ]
+                     Absolute path for sudo post shell home.
+  [ --post-shell-options=<options> ]
-                     additional options to pass to sudo post shell [ --post-shell-post-commands=<commands> ]
+                     Additional options to pass to sudo post shell.
+  [ --post-shell-post-commands=<commands> ]
-                     bash commands to run after sudo post shell [ --post-shell-pre-commands=<commands> ]
+                     Bash commands to run after sudo post shell.
+  [ --post-shell-pre-commands=<commands> ]
-                     bash commands to run before sudo post shell [ --post-shell-stdin-string=<string> ]
+                     Bash commands to run before sudo post shell.
+  [ --post-shell-stdin-string=<string> ]
-                     string to pass as stdin to sudo post shell [ --remove-prev-temp ]
+                     String to pass as stdin to sudo post shell.
+  [ --remove-prev-temp ]
-                     remove temp files and directories created on previous runs of sudo command
+                     Remove temp files and directories created on previous runs of sudo command.
   [ --script-decode ]
-                     consider the core_script as base64
+                     Consider the core_script as base64
-                     encoded that should be decoded before execution [ --script-name=<name> ]
+                     encoded that should be decoded before execution.
+  [ --script-name=<name> ]
-                     filename to use for the core_script temp file created in '.sudo.temp.XXXXXX' directory instead
+                     Filename to use for the core_script temp file created in '.sudo.temp.XXXXXX' directory instead
-                     of 'sudo_core_script'
+                     of 'sudo_core_script'.
   [ --script-redirect=<mode/string> ]
-                     core_script redirect mode for stdout and stderr [ --shell=<shell> ]
+                     Core_script redirect mode for stdout and stderr.
+  [ --shell=<shell> ]
-                     name or absolute path for sudo shell [ --shell-home=<path> ]
+                     Name or absolute path for sudo shell.
+  [ --shell-home=<path> ]
-                     absolute path for sudo shell home [ --shell-options=<options> ]
+                     Absolute path for sudo shell home.
+  [ --shell-options=<options> ]
-                     additional options to pass to sudo shell [ --shell-post-commands=<commands> ]
+                     Additional options to pass to sudo shell.
+  [ --shell-post-commands=<commands> ]
-                     bash commands to run after sudo shell for script command type
+                     Bash commands to run after sudo shell for script command type.
   [ --shell-pre-commands=<commands> ]
-                     bash commands to run before sudo shell [ --shell-stdin-string=<string> ]
+                     Bash commands to run before sudo shell.
+  [ --shell-stdin-string=<string> ]
-                     string to pass as stdin to sudo shell for script command type
+                     String to pass as stdin to sudo shell for script command type.
   [ --sleep=<seconds> ]
-                     sleep for x seconds before exiting sudo [ --sleep-if-fail ]
+                     Sleep for x seconds before exiting sudo.
+  [ --sleep-if-fail ]
-                     if '--sleep' option is passed, then only sleep if exit code of sudo does not equal '0' [ --su-env-options=<options> ]
+                     If '--sleep' option is passed, then only sleep if exit code of sudo does not equal '0'.
+  [ --su-env-options=<options> ]
-                     additional options to pass to su that sets up the sudo environment
+                     Additional options to pass to su that sets up the sudo environment.
   [ --su-run-options=<options> ]
-                     additional options to pass to su that runs the final sudo command_type command
+                     Additional options to pass to su that runs the final sudo command_type command.
   [ --title=<title> ]
-                     title for sudo shell terminal
+                     Title for sudo shell terminal.
   [ --work-dir=<path> ]
-                     absolute path for working directory
+                     Absolute path for working directory.

-Set verbose level to 1 or 2 to get more info when running sudo command.
+Set log level to '>= DEBUG' to get more info when running sudo command.

-Pass '--dry-run' option with verbose mode enabled to see the commands that will be run without actually executing them.
+Pass '--dry-run' option with log level '>= DEBUG' to see the commands that will be run without actually executing them.

 Visit https://github.com/agnostic-apollo/sudo for more help on how sudo command works.

+Supported interactive shells: `bash zsh dash sh fish python ruby pry node perl lua5.2 lua5.3 lua5.4 php python2 ksh`

+Supported script shells: `bash zsh dash sh fish python ruby node perl lua5.2 lua5.3 lua5.4 php python2 ksh`

 The 'su' command type drops to an interactive shell in superuser (root)